LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

-When working with dynamic grammar rule non-terminals, you may use the built-in method :ref:`methods_expand_term_2` convert a grammar rule into a clause that can than be used with the database methods.
+When working with dynamic grammar rule non-terminals, you may use the built-in method :ref:`methods_expand_term_2` convert a grammar rule into a clause that can then be used with the database methods.

 .. _predicates_metacalls: